 Fast forward a couple of years and I was employed by the Travel Club of Upminster, a tour operator based in… you guessed it: Upminster, Essex.
 The Travel Club, (founded by pioneer Harry Chandler in 1936), was an innovative and well-respected family business.
 At one time nearly half of all British tourists to the Algarve went under its aegis.
 The Chandlers had more or less “discovered” the Algarve, or so it was claimed.

-Quite unexpectedly, studying Portuguese had turned out to be of some use to me.
+Quite unexpectedly, studying Portuguese had turned out to be of some use.
 My main job was to liaise with the hoteliers and write the biannual brochure.
 Working for a tour operator has its obvious perks, and Hilary and I bagged a free apartment in the height of summer at Praia d’Oura, with a Mini thrown in.
 It was very hot and sunny for two weeks.
-We were happy and had a wonderful time, apart from both contracting gastro-enteritis and spending two days trotting from our beds to the bathroom and back.
+We were happy and had a wonderful time, apart from contracting gastro-enteritis and spending two days trotting from our beds to the bathroom and back.

 Hil came from Gloucester.
 I’d met her at Queen’s at the start of my final year.
 After my exams were done in June 1977, having no job and no plans, I took up an offer to spend a week at her parents’ house.
 One evening we went to dinner at her married sister’s house in Cromwell Street (as someone kindly reminded me at Hilary’s funeral) some years ago.
 Almost everyone over a certain age will associate the street with those unspeakable monsters Fred and Rosemary West.
 Sad to relate, he has been in the news again, 26 years after his unlamented suicide, as Police unearth the remains of another of his many victims.
 I am not especially squeamish, but the thought of Hil’s 11-year-old sister walking daily past the Wests’ house at 25 Cromwell Street still makes me feel sick.